 BMW squeezed 340hp from 3.0-litre twin-turbocharged six-cylinder engine, with a maximum 369lb ft of torque available on overboost.
 If you were fortunate enough to buy one new, you’re sitting on a little goldmine.
 Price then: £39,995.
 Price now: upwards of £40,000, but as much as £65,000.

-All of which means that you could save money by ‘investing’ in a brand new BMW M2.
 When we drove the M2 in Malaga we came away with the view that it’s the best new M car you can buy, a continuation of a bloodline that includes the 1 Series M Coupe, E46 M3 and E30 M3.